 Harvard and non-Harvard Databases

-One place to start looking for Harvard-affiliated funds is the Funding Sources Database.
+One place to start looking for Harvard-affiliated funds is CARAT.
 A non-Harvard database to consider is PIVOT, which contains funding sources for research in all fields and disciplines.
 (You will need to create a PIVOT login, then conduct an advanced search with ‘Undergraduate’ specified in the ‘Requirements’ field.
 Note: if looking for funds from outside Harvard, start early, as these opportunities may have deadlines far in advance of the anticipated award-date).

 Research centers and academic departments